cchesser/java-perf-workshop/docs/content/docs/jmc/_intro_jmc9.md

 -XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints
 ```

-## Java Mission Control
+## JDK Mission Control

-We will be using Java Mission Control to monitor and evaluate the Java flight recordings.
-To start up  Java Mission Control, simply executing the following in your console:
+We will be using JDK Mission Control to monitor and evaluate the Java flight recordings.
+To utilizes JDK Mission Control, you will need to [download the build](https://jdk.java.net/jmc/9/).
+To start up JDK Mission Control, simply executing the following in your console:

 ```bash
 jmc
 ```

-💡 In order to be able to invoke `jmc` (Java Mission Control) from your console, it assumes `$JAVA_HOME/bin` is on your `$PATH`.
+💡 In order to be able to invoke `jmc` (JDK Mission Control) from your console, it assumes `$JAVA_HOME/bin` is on your `$PATH`.
 If it is not included, go ahead and update your profile to include this so you can easily invoke `jmc` from your terminal.
+Also, JMC 9.1 [requires JDK 21](https://www.oracle.com/java/technologies/javase/jmc9-install.html).

 ## Start Service with JFR